nguyenhuuduy6592/my-coding-plugins/code-review/commands/review-pr.md

    Set timeout to 600000ms (10 minutes) for each agent.

-   Before launching, capture and display the start time: "Starting 5 parallel reviewers at [HH:MM:SS]..."
+   First, capture and display the start time: "Starting 5 parallel reviewers at [HH:MM:SS]..."

    Each agent should receive:
    - PR ID